DaoCloud/DaoCloud-docs/docs/en/docs/storage/terms/k8s_storage.md

 # Kubernetes storage

-Kubernetes provides several enhancements for container platforms (or cluster administrators) and application developers to support running stateful workloads.
+Kubernetes provides several enhancements for container platforms (or cluster administrators) and application developers to support running StatefulSets.
 These features ensure that whenever scheduling containers (including volume provisioning/creation, attaching, mounting, unmounting, splitting, and deleting), storage capacity management (container ephemeral storage usage, volume scaling, etc.), can be used Different types of file and block storage (ephemeral or persistent, local or remote), which affect storage-based container scheduling (data gravity, availability, etc.) and general storage operations like snapshots.

-When using HwameiStor to run stateful workloads, you need to understand several abstract concepts of Kubernetes storage:
+When using HwameiStor to run StatefulSets, you need to understand several abstract concepts of Kubernetes storage:

 - [Kubernetes-storage](#kubernetes-storage)
   - [Container Storage Interface](#Container Storage Interface)